OkeBahnsen/academic-kickstart-2/content/software/lorenzgini/index.md

 - The Lorenz plot can be automatically rescaled.
 This could be more useful when comparing two crime types than the original plots (Figure 3 and Figure 5, right-hand side) in the paper.

-To install the package, follow the instructions on its [GitHub repository](https://github.com/wsteenbeek/lorenzgini).
+A> To install the package, follow the instructions on its [GitHub repository](https://github.com/wsteenbeek/lorenzgini).